jcoufal/wingedmonkey.github.com/users.md

   * [Use Cases](https://github.com/wingedmonkey/documents/wiki/Winged-Monkey-Examples-of-Usage)
   * [User Stories](https://github.com/wingedmonkey/documents/wiki/Winged-Monkey-User-Stories)

+Or visit [our demo site](http://demo.wingedmonkey.org) and try it out for yourself!

 ## Installation Instructions

 To install Winged Monkey, follow the instructions to  <a href="https://github.com/wingedmonkey/documents/wiki/Source-Install">install the code from source</a>.
 Winged Monkey packages will be available soon!